httpland/coep-middleware/README.md

 Middleware will execute if all of the following conditions are met:

-- Response does not include `Cross-Origin-Embedded-Policy` header
+- Response does not include `Cross-Origin-Embedder-Policy` header
-- Response does not include `Cross-Origin-Embedded-Policy-Report-Only` header
+- Response does not include `Cross-Origin-Embedder-Policy-Report-Only` header

 ## Effects

 Middleware may make changes to the following elements of the HTTP message.

 - HTTP Headers
-  - Cross-Origin-Embedded-Policy
+  - Cross-Origin-Embedder-Policy
-  - Cross-Origin-Embedded-Policy-Report-Only
+  - Cross-Origin-Embedder-Policy-Report-Only

 ## API